API Boilerplate

 Vulkan Core API Header vulkan_core.h

 Applications that do not make use of window system-specific extensions may simply include vulkan_core.h instead of vulkan.h, although there is usually no reason to do so.
-In addition to the Vulkan API, vulkan_core.h also defines a small number of C preprocessor macros that are described below.
+In addition to the Vulkan API, vulkan_core.h also defines and / or uses a small number of C preprocessor macros that are described below.

 Vulkan Header File Version Number